Vegan Spiced Chocolate & Orange Self Saucing Pudding

 « SCROLL PHOTOS LEFT TO RIGHT »

-This weeks recipe is a deliciously warming vegan spiced chocolate and orange self-saucing pudding.
+Here's a deliciously warming vegan spiced chocolate and orange self-saucing pudding.
 I’m SUPER happy with how this recipe turned out!
-It's vegan, refined sugar-free has gluten-free potential, and is quick and easy to make.
-Mike has given this healthy version the big tick of approval, and said he would even eat this pudding over a normal chocolate cake!
-Winning!
+It's vegan, refined sugar-free, has gluten-free potential, and is quick and easy to make.

 As you’ll see in the recipe, I’ve added in a little cinnamon and fresh orange zest for some added flavour.